Typographic Poster Series

 Free Play Experimentation

-I printed out phrases pertaining to my assigned topic and used by my three authors.
-I experimented with incorporating patterns, textures (tissue paper, aluminium foil, duct tape, etc.), and colors to brainstorm possible concepts.
+I printed out words and phrases used by my three authors.
+I experimented with these letters by incorporating patterns, textures (tissue paper, aluminium foil, duct tape, etc.), and colors to brainstorm possible concepts.

 Water-Based Play